 The stage can also be a scary place.
 I don’t know anyone who hasn’t been nervous before a gig.
 Most people have tricks to get them through it, but for some, it’s a reason not to perform at all.
 The same audience that loves you when you’re killing it can be the same ones who are completely unforgiving when you stumble.
+In fact, mistakes can lead to more mistakes as the nerves kick in.
 This fear is intimidating for most of us.
 Having a Stageprompter loaded with your entire set is a great way to break through the wall of fear.

 I’m a working musician playing in 8 bands!
 Yes, believe it or not, we have some customers who play over 7 gigs a week with multiple groups.
 Being paid to do what you love is a dream for most of us, but it’s hard work and must be taken seriously.
 To do it, you must be able to deliver a strong performance day in and day out, even if life gets in the way.
-A paying audience doesn’t care if you’re not feeling well.
+A paying audience doesn’t care if you’re sick or you're having a fight with your significant other.
 They came to see a show and will let you know if you don’t perform to their standard.
 Knowing the words to every song is a must.

-A telemonitor is also a way to enable working musicians to play an expanded catalogue of songs from different genres.
+A lyric prompter is also a way to enable working musicians to play an expanded catalog of songs from different genres.
 The tribute band wave is alive and well.
 It’s not uncommon to see a bass player jamming to “Panama” one night, then laying down “Detroit Rock City” in full Gene Simmons makeup the next.
-Do the math on multiple groups playing dozens of songs and your head will spin faster than the opening riff of “Atomic Punk” (The Punks by the way are one of the best tributes to early Van Halen out there).
+Do the math on multiple groups playing dozens of songs and your head will spin faster than the opening riff of “Atomic Punk” (The Atomic Punks by the way are one of the best tributes to early Van Halen out there by the way).

 Playing live music is fun.
 For most of us, music is about having a good time.
-Yes, there is a lot of sacrifice, preparation, practicing, highs and lows, but when it all comes together on stage, happiness abounds.
+Yes, there is a lot of sacrifice, preparation, practicing, highs and lows, but when it all comes together on stage, there's nothing like it.
 The time on stage is not work for most of us, it’s a privilege.
-And the enjoyment that one has seems to correlate with the quality of the performance.
+And the enjoyment that one has on stage is directly linked to the quality of the performance.
 I play my best when I’m spot on with my music and lyrics.
 That’s why having lyrics available when I need them is a no brainer for me.

 Not only does having a Stageprompter in front of me help me perform better, but it keeps my mind from worrying about forgetting lyrics.
 This enables me to enjoy what I’m doing that much more.
 I’m more engaged with the audience and play with more confidence, which is what makes playing music fun.